Machine learning emulation of precipitation from km-scale UK regional climate simulations using a diffusion model: Results

 \section{Results}

-We present results from our diffusion model-based emulator calculated from a test dataset of 108 simulated years that were not used in training.
-We first test the emulator using CPM data coarsened to the 60km GCM grid (cCPM) as input, to correspond to the inputs used in training.
-We use coarsened CPM for training to ensure alignment between coarse predictors and high-resolution precipitation structures.
-This is not always the case between the CPM and GCM variables, due to internal variability in the CPM \parencite{doury2023RCMemulator}.
-See \autoref{sec:method} for more detail on the training process.
-Our next set of tests use predictors from the GCM to evaluate how well the emulator transfers to the challenge of predicting high-resolution precipitation when CPM data is not available, including capturing the climate change response.
-We use the terms ``Diffusion-cCPM'' to refer to our emulator using coarsened CPM inputs and ``Diffusion-GCM'' to refer to our emulator using GCM inputs.
+Below, we present an evaluation of our emulator's performance at reproducing the UK CPM's properties.
+We first test the emulator using CPM data coarsened to the 60km GCM grid as input (CPMGEM\_cCPM), to correspond to the inputs used in training.
+Our next set of tests use predictors from the GCM (CPMGEM\_GCM) to evaluate how well the emulator transfers to the challenge of predicting high-resolution precipitation when CPM data is not available, including capturing the climate change response.
 Finally, we evaluate the performance when there is a limited amount of training data.

+Some further results are also presented by \citeA{kendon2025MLemulatorsperspective}, relating to their discussion of methods for emulating regional climate models more generally.